Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Results

 The recovered maximum likelihood parameter values, along with their $68\%$ confidence intervals, are given in Table~\ref{tab:results_planck_asym}.
 We find that changing the reionisation model has no impact on the baryon and dark matter densities, as well as on $100~\theta_\mathrm{MC}$.
-As observed in previous works \citep[e.g.][]{Planck_2016_reio,Planck2018_cosmo}, we exactly recover the cosmological constraints obtained in \citet{Planck2018} with the \texttt{tanh} model, that is $\Omega_b h^2=0.0224 \pm 0.0001$, $\Omega_c h^2 = 0.1199 \pm 0.0012$ and $100~\theta_\mathrm{MC} = 1.409 \pm 0.0003$ at 1$\sigma$.
+As observed in previous works \citep[e.g.][]{Planck_2016_reio,Planck2018_cosmo}, we exactly recover the cosmological constraints obtained in \citet{Planck2018} with the \texttt{tanh} model, that is $\Omega_b h^2=0.0224 \pm 0.0001$, $\Omega_c h^2 = 0.1199 \pm 0.0012$ and $100~\theta_\mathrm{MC} = 1.0409 \pm 0.0003$ at 1$\sigma$.
 Figure~\ref{fig:res_large_scale} compares the posterior distributions of the other four cosmological parameters sampled, for the two analyses.
 We see that the correlation between $\tau$ and $A_s$, commonly observed in CMB analyses, is here translated into a correlation with $\zre$.
-Overall, results are similar for the two cases, since the low-$\ell$ CMB data is only really sensitive to the value of $\tau$ and not to the details of the reionisation history, a point we will further discuss in Sec.~\ref{sec:discussion}.
+Overall, results are similar for the two cases, since the low-$\ell$ CMB data are only really sensitive to the value of $\tau$ and not to the details of the reionisation history, a point we further discuss in Sec.~\ref{sec:discussion}.
 Therefore, the errors on the optical depth are unchanged, as already observed by \citet{Planck_2016_reio} with \Planck~2015 data.
 We present the most likely reionisation history, as well as the redshift-evolution $\tau(z)$, for each case, in the right panels of Fig.~\ref{fig:res_large_scale}.
 In the asymmetric case (Eq.~\ref{eq:xe_param}), the extended tail towards high redshifts is compensated by a later reionisation, and a lower $\zre$, in order to reach an integrated $\tau$ value similar to the one obtained with the \texttt{tanh} model.
 This results in a completely different picture of the early Universe, with the first light sources starting reionising the IGM as early as $z=13$.
 The first half of the reionisation history is well constrained, with $\zre = 7.4 \pm 0.7$, whilst there is a lot of uncertainty on the end of the process: $\zend = 5.8^{+0.6}_{-1.2}$.
 However, we can place an upper limit of $\zend<7.5$ at the $95\%$ confidence level.
+These results show that a clear picture of reionisation cannot be obtained with large-scale CMB data only, but must be complemented by the cosmological information enclosed in small-scale data and foregrounds.